 Another very popular bar that probably marks the transition from Asmalımescit to Pera is Off Pera.
 This tiny bar is filled with locals and the occasional traveler who enjoys a mix of Turkish pop, Turkish rock, and popular dance songs.

 Karaköy is slowly but steadily consolidating its position as analternative go to area for hip nightlife far away from the crowds that roam İstiklal Caddesi every night.
-Unter and Gaspar, two upscale restobars in the neighborhood, are drawing a young urban crowd that comes for dinner and stays for the DJ performances on weekend nights.
+Unter is an upscale restobar in the neighborhood, which draws a young urban crowd that comes for dinner and stays for the DJ performances on weekend nights.

 Cihangir is where most people go for late-night partying.
 There are two very popular places in Cihangir.
 One of them is Kiki, which gets going around 2am, and the other one is MiniMüzikhol, which is at its peak at 4am when the crowds in Asmalımescit flock to Cihangir.
 Both places tend to get very crowded with Istanbul’s hipsters.
 If you’re after minimal techno, house, funk, and disco, and don’t mind being squished, then do give these places a try.